 Red food coloring (such as Red 40 and others) is synthetic and artificial, consisting of chemicals used to add color to food; there is no nutritional value.
 Furthermore, although research is still underway, there are expressed concerns over the possible link between artificial dyes with allergies and hyperactivity in children.

-Beet dye works well for Valentine's Day foods and crafts, Easter eggs, bridal showers, baby showers, fabric projects, and D-I-Y natural makeup, like beet lip gloss and rouge.
-Stay tuned for DIY beetroot makeup videos.
+Beet dye works well for Valentine's Day foods and crafts, naturally coloring Easter eggs, bridal and baby shower decorations and foods, fabric projects, and D-I-Y natural makeup, like beet lip gloss and rouge.
 Embrace the beetroot's extraordinary color and have fun with Mother Nature's beautiful vibrant gift.
 Because the process may seem time consuming when creating beet dye, freeze remaining beet dye in covered ice trays for future projects.
 Enjoy!

 Raw beet juice extracted from a juicer makes a bold red dye.
 Keep in mind that juiced beets will create a bolder red color for dying; however, the flavor of beets may be more prevalent.
-Use the juice to create a Beet Simple Syrup.
-In a small pot, add beet juice with sugar (1 cup beet juice and 1/2 cup sugar).
-Boil, reduce heat, and simmer for 5-10 minutes.
-Let cool and pour syrup into a jar.
-Refrigerate until ready to use.
+Use beet juice raw or create a Beet Simple Syrup for a sweeter option.

-If you pick up a package of pre-cooked ready-to-eat baby beets (like Love Beets) from your local grocery store, there is a decent amount of beet juice that can be drained from the package.
+Packaged pre-cooked ready-to-eat baby beets (like Love Beets) from your local grocery store contain a decent amount of beet juice that can be drained from the package.
 Save the juice for beet dye.
 Make sure to add a small amount of liquid at a time.
 You don’t want to ruin your frosting’s or recipe’s texture!